-Service marketplaces are on the rise and providing us better access to the service economy.
-But as service marketplaces are poised to enter more complex industries and services, the level of trust required to establish relationships is higher, and so is the need to create a coherent customer experience and added value for both supply and demand side.
+Service marketplaces are on the rise and provide us better access to the service economy.
+But as service marketplaces are poised to enter more complex industries and services, the level of trust required to establish relationships is higher, and so is the need to create a coherent customer experience and added value for both the supply and demand side.

 We are all kids in a candy store

 We live in an era where we can contact any person or company on earth from our smartphone.
 We can find a designer in Oslo who creates beautiful crafts and order one of their pieces, knowing that it will be delivered all the way to London.
-We can purchase SEO services from a professional in Barcelona and have our company’s video readied by a freelancer in New York.
+We can purchase SEO services from a professional in Barcelona and have our company’s video created by a freelancer in New York.

 Access to such a variety of services provides us with the same simultaneous thrill and over-stimulation experienced by kids in a candy store.
 It can be a lot, but boy, do we want it.
+This all started with the digital transformation of services and has brought us to an era of service marketplaces.

 But with the wide variety of service possibilities at our eager fingertips, how can it be possible to manage them all and provide the best services to our own customers?